budget supermarket aisle

 Best Budget Supermarkets UK: 2026 Rankings & Shopping Guide

 In early 2026, many UK families continue to grapple with high grocery costs.
 With food prices remaining stubbornly elevated, even after the peak inflation of 2023-2024, a strategic approach to shopping is essential.
-(Source: Office for National Statistics, March 2026 data shows food prices are approximately 25% higher than pre-2022 levels).
+According to Office for National Statistics data from March 2026, food prices are approximately 25% higher than pre-2022 levels.
 This ongoing challenge has driven extensive independent research into the UK’s budget supermarket landscape.

 Latest Update (April 2026)